hispeedimagins/comstuff/README.md

 It can be used for rapid deployment of a new product using a tag or by an individual for showcasing their blog to the world.

+Written using html, css, javascript and react for reusable components.

 Thank you for reading.